Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 ## [1] 0.3750536 0.4210406
 ```

-Thus, with 95% confidence, it can be confirmed that given a drug is rated ‘Extremely Effective’, the probability of drug having ‘No Side Effect’ between 0.3750536 and 0.4210406
+Thus, with 95% confidence, it can be confirmed that given a drug is rated 'Extremely Effective', the probability of drug having 'No Side Effect' between 0.3750536 and 0.4210406

 </details>

 In the Drug Review data set, there are different ratings provided by the patients for each drug based on the experiences they have with it.
 Patient can assign the drug effectiveiness varying from 'Ineffective' to 'Highly Effective', the side effects from 'No Side effects' to 'Extremely Severe Side Effects' and a rating from 1 to 10.
 After performing exploratory data analysis to obtain insights about the data on patient rating, effectiveness and side effects distributions, the histograms and QQ plots revealed that the variables do not follow a normal distribution.
 Therefore, the hypothesis of whether or not an extremely effective drug means a high rated drug will be tested through the Kruskal-Wallis H test.

-> Kruskal-Wallis Test

 Kruskal-Wallis is a rank-based nonparametric test that can be used to determine if there are statistically significant differences between two or more groups of an independent variable on a continuous or ordinal dependent variable.
 It is considered the nonparametric alternative to the one-way ANOVA, and an extension of the Mann-Whitney U test to allow the comparison of more than two independent groups.